 When you form an LLC or corporation, your formation data goes into a state database which is open and searchable to the public.
 The information in this database can include:

 - Registered agent address

 While you can’t stop the state from publishing this information, you can retain the privacy of your name and your address by using a registered agent service.
 Since this information is public, marketing companies use these databases to gather information to market their products and services to business owners.
 Your mailbox will thank you for keeping your business address private.

 Another major privacy benefit is having legal documents delivered to your agent and not you personally.
 If, for some reason, someone brings a lawsuit against your company, would you rather have your agent call you with these documents or have them served to you in front of your customers, clients, or employees?

 Along with privacy, another of the main benefits of using a registered agent service is that they will help to keep your business in “good standing” with the state.

 Some states require LLCs and corporations to file annual reports or other timely documents.
 While these generally aren’t difficult tasks, they are often easily forgotten or lost in the day-to-day work that your business hands you.

 Your registered agent will send you reminders that this work needs to be completed, and some will even provide you with the proper documents to make your work even easier.

 How Do I Elect a Registered Agent in Nevada?

 State law requires all Nevada LLCs to have a registered agent.
-You’ll need to choose a registered agent as you go through the process of setting up an LLC in the state.
+You’ll need to choose a registered agent as you go through the process of forming an LLC in the state of Nevada.
 The registered agent that you choose will be responsible for receiving official communications that are sent to your LLC.
 These commonly include tax and other state documents, but also can include service of process or other papers.